B R O W S E ....

 We did a TON of research before we started buying things that we didn’t have.
 I will be noting the things that are a MUST HAVE and things that you can leave at home!
 Also, things I wish I would have taken!

-Before we begin we were in Iceland for 8 days, had to take all our photography gear, food for 6 days all in just 2 packs!
+Before we began, we were in Iceland for 8 days and had to take all our photography gear and food for 6 days in just 2 packs!

 We packed everything in just two Osprey Packs!